Wanting more out of life is what I'd like to ramble about this day...

-This is the rare, above average enlightened person who knows that life is a cooperation with God.
+This is a rare, above-average enlightened person who knows that life is a cooperation with God.
 They know God is in charge therefore, they trust without fear.
 They love, knowing that God is love, and when they love, God abides in them.

-Notice, I didn't say a word about money?
+Notice, that I didn't say a word about money.
 Ha!

 2) The Average:

-There is the average person in spirituality, whom works hard, or not, and is loving or hating at any given moment depending on his or her mood at that very moment in time.
+There is the average person in spirituality, who works hard, or not, and is loving or hating at any given moment depending on his or her mood at that very moment in time.

-Loving is spiritual nature, hating is human conditioning.
+Loving is spiritual nature, and hate is human conditioning.